Feldman v. Google, Inc.: District court proceedings

-In March 2007, Judge James T. Giles of the district court had to determine whether the clickwrap license at issue was an enforceable contract, and whether Google's motion to move the case to California per the forum selection clause was valid.
+In March 2007, Judge James T. Giles of the Eastern Pennsylvania District Court had to determine whether the clickwrap license at issue was an enforceable contract, and whether Google's motion to move the case to California per the forum selection clause was valid.
 Feldman's arguments were rejected and the license agreement was found to be conscionable under American contract law.

 Giles ruled in favor of Google on both counts.
 Giles held that Feldman has been given ample opportunity to agree to the license terms before clicking his agreement, and that Google had explained "a practicable process by which price is determined" without the need for more precise pricing information.
 Thus, Feldman was bound by the agreement and he had no valid argument for being deceived or defrauded, because a reasonable computer user would find that the contract's terms were visible and the pricing plan was described appropriately.

 Meanwhile, Giles held that Google's forum selection clause was a valid and enforceable provision in the license agreement.
 Per federal law, a clearly-stated forum selection clause within a contract is valid and enforceable, and the clause in the AdWords agreement would not "shock the conscience" of a typical consumer.

 As a result, Giles denied Feldman's claims of contract law violations and ordered that any further trial on his fraud allegations and other matters take place in Google's selected court in Santa Clara, California.
 Feldman did not proceed with the case.